LearnersGuild/partners/Hiring Documents/Acknowledgment of Receipt.md

-# Acknowledgement of Receipt of Employee Guide
+# Acknowledgement of Receipt of Partner Guide

-I acknowledge I have received a copy of the Learners Guild Employee Guide, have read it, and understand its provisions.
-I further understand that if I have a question, I am obligated to ask one of the founders for clarification of any provisions in the Employee Guide.
+I acknowledge I have received a copy of the Learners Guild Partner Guide, have read it, and understand its provisions.
+I further understand that if I have a question, I am obligated to ask one of the founders for clarification of any provisions in the Partner Guide.

 I further understand that the statements contained in the guide do not create any contractual or other legal obligations of employment.
 I also understand that Learners Guild may at any time modify, rescind, or revise any policy, benefit, or practice described in the guide, except for its policy of at-will employment.